spatialos/gdk-for-unity/docs/content/glossary.md

 Components can contain:

-* [properties (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#property), which describe persistent values that change over time (for example, a property for a `Health` component could be “the current health value for this entity”.)
+* [properties](https://docs.improbable.io/reference/latest/shared/glossary#property), which describe persistent values that change over time (for example, a property for a `Health` component could be “the current health value for this entity”.)
-* [events (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#event), which are transient things that can happen to an entity (for example, `StartedWalking`)
+* [events](https://docs.improbable.io/reference/latest/shared/glossary#event), which are transient things that can happen to an entity (for example, `StartedWalking`)
-* [commands (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#command) that another worker can call to ask the component to do something, optionally returning a value (for example, `Teleport`)
+* [commands](https://docs.improbable.io/reference/latest/shared/glossary#command) that another worker can call to ask the component to do something, optionally returning a value (for example, `Teleport`)

-A SpatialOS entity can have as many components as you like, but it must have at least [`Position` (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#position) and
+A SpatialOS entity can have as many components as you like, but it must have at least [`Position`](https://docs.improbable.io/reference/latest/shared/glossary#position) and
 [`EntityAcl`](#access-control-list-acl).
-Most entities will have the [`Metadata` (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#metadata) component.
+Most entities will have the [`Metadata`](https://docs.improbable.io/reference/latest/shared/glossary#metadata) component.

 > Unlike Unity ECS components, it is not possible to add or remove SpatialOS components on already existing SpatialOS entities.